DmitryOlkhovoi/react-x-state/README.md

 };
 ```

-As you can see to access the state of the application all you need is useGlobalState Hook.
+To access the state of the application all you need is useGlobalState Hook.

 The same with Dispatcher, Mutations, Actions etc:

+#### HeadlineChanger.jsx
 ```jsx
 import React from "react";
 import { useDispatch, useGlobalState } from "xporn";